OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 They are pushing “[disposable infrastructure](https://martinfowler.com/bliki/ImmutableServer.html)” to the limit.

 Like SpaceX, the most successful IT organizations have learned to [treat their hardware like cattle, instead of pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
-The servers are given numbers instead of names and when they are sick, they are shot in the head.
+The servers are given numbers instead of name, then when they're sick, nobody is tempted to nurse them back to health.

 This is possible because the servers, and all their config, are defined in source code.
 Fresh, healthy servers can be spun up a quickly and cheaply.
 Issues can be resolved fast by swapping sick servers out.
 Investigation and learning can happen later, in a calm manner, without some stakeholder standing over the engineers’ shoulders complaining about downtime, lost revenue, or PR.